 As a consequence we had to implement a documentation system that :

-While using oXygen as our documentation editor was our primary aim, it became quickly obvious that this application was embraced by our team for different uses we did not plan.
+While using oXygen as our documentation editor was our primary aim, it quickly became obvious that this application was embraced by our team for uses different than we had planned.

 Our consultants used it to prototype XML files generated by our core banking system while staying in their favorite development tool (thanks to the oXygen plugin for Eclipse), used the oXygen SFTP capabilities to edit config files or shell scripts on remote AIX servers or to do some diffs between files / folders of the nodes of the AIX clusters.
 Actually it became some kind of Emacs: an application that you always leave running on your computer to handle your common tasks.

 In conclusion Banka Popullore went live with Delta Bank 9.1 the 20th of October 2009, in time and in budget, proving the flexibility and the maturity of our core banking system and of our implementation methods.

 There is no doubt that oXygen XML Editor was a key element of this success and we look forward to use it on our next projects.